kckuei/drawdown-analysis/README.md

 * Full Conduit (Pressure) Flow (Section 10 applicable)
 * Minimum parameters required are the outlet diameter `diam`, equivalent loss coefficient `K_eq`, starting elevation `elev_o`, initial head `H_o`, and target drawdown elevation `elev_drawdown`
 * The area capacity curves must also be provided as input, either in the form of csv files, or pandas tables
-* The equivalent loss coefficient should be determined through characterization/analysis of the outlet works be developing a loss model, as shown:
+* The equivalent loss coefficient should be determined through characterization/analysis of the outlet works by diagramming/developing a loss model.

 ![Loss Model Example][loss-model]